Reloaded-Project/Reloaded-III/docs/Server/Storage/Locations.md

 For `Tools` downloaded via the R3 package manager, they should assume portable mode if `.Reloaded3` is part of the path to the main binary.

+!!! note "About Portable Installs"

+    Some users will (very strongly) insist that they want to run Reloaded3 in a 'portable' way.

+    Sometimes it's personal preference, sometimes it's a more niche use case like running a modded game on a USB stick.

 ## Items to Store